What Is a Creatinine Urine Test?

 Normal urine creatinine values generally range from 500 to 2,000

 mg per day.
 Creatinine values that fall outside the normal range may be an

 - kidney disease

 - urinary tract obstruction, such as kidney stones

-Abnormal values can also occur during pregnancy, in patients who have diabetes mellitus, and in people who have a diet high in meat.
+Abnormal values can also occur in people who have diabetes or a diet

 that’s high in meat or other proteins.

 It’s very difficult to evaluate the test results on your own.
 You

 should discuss your results with your doctor.